zypher-game/docs/content/mining/reward/reward.md

 In this way, we distribute all rewards fairly.

 ## Pubishment
-During the process of the network, because it is completely decentralized, some disputes may arise, such as a zk task not being completed on time, an abnormality in a zk service, etc.
+As the network operates in a fully decentralized environment, the potential for disputes exists.
+These may include instances of delayed ZK task completion, ZK service abnormalities, or other operational issues.
-In these cases, for the fairness, we have added a punishment and supervision mechanism.
+To maintain fairness and integrity, a robust dispute resolution system, incorporating both penalties and oversight, has been established.

-Both players and miners can submit applications to explain the problems of the other party.
-After the intervention and review by DAO, it will be processed.
+This system allows both players and miners to formally submit applications outlining the nature of the dispute.
+These applications are then subject to review and resolution by the DAO.

 ## Dispute
 For miners' mistakes, part of the staking amount will be slashed and rewarded to players.